growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 Assign `SLACK_SIGNING_SECRET` and `SLACK_BOT_TOKEN` with the values you checked.

 #### Continuity check
-1. Click **Test connection** and input the slack channel to which invited GROWI-Bot.
+1. Click **Test connection** and input the Slack channel to which invited GROWI-Bot.
   ![slack-bot-test-introduction](../../../.vuepress/public/assets/images/slack-bot-test-introduction.png)

 2. Click on the **Test** button.